 AEMI (Association for Ethnic and Minority Issues) is a student-led organization for doctoral-level trainees in the Doctoral Program in Clinical Psychology at the City University of New York.
 Members of AEMI are devoted to discussing the impact of race, ethnicity, and culture in our personal and professional lives—from our interactions with one another in our academic community to our work as clinicians treating the diverse populations of the City College campus, where the program is housed, and of the surrounding neighborhoods of Harlem and Washington Heights.
 AEMI strives to create a safe and supportive social network for minority students within the program and to take a proactive stance in bringing the issues of race and ethnicity to the curriculum and program at large.
+You can follow AEMI on tumblr here.

 All students in the doctoral program are encouraged to participate in AEMI.
 As part of our role as active intellectual members of the program's community, students involved with AEMI have sponsored the following activities in addition to monthly general meetings: